top of page

 Data.

-The International Sport Federation Gender Policy dataset is now live on our GitHub page
+The International Sport Federation Gender Policy dataset is now live on our Zenodo and GitHub pages

 To help organisations and sport federations better understand what other sports around them are doing, we have created a dataset of the policies regarding participation of transgender and non-binary athletes, as well as athletes with differences of sexual development (DSDs).
 We have also collected data on whether each sport is considered to be 'gender affected', and whether the sport federation requires any form of gender/sex testing in order to participate in some or all of their events for a particular gender.